 AC Charging means using an onboard charger, that is, an AC/DC converter onboard the electric car.

-Auto Charge Recovery = A feature of the EV Power range.
+Auto Charge Recovery is a feature of the EV Power range.
 When the device has interrupted the supply of power the unit will wait, and then three minutes later try again and hope for a successful connection.
 Handy in those areas where for example ‘ripple control’ can momentarily change the supply.

-Charging Station = A location where one or more charging points are located
+Charging Stations are locations where one or more charging points are located

-Charging Point = A single outlet for EV charging
+Charging Points are single outlet for EV charging

-CEE / Caravan Plug = Industrial power plug offering safety, durability and faster charging time because they can draw 16 Amps out of an electric circuit.
+CEE Plug type (also known as Caravan Plugs in New Zealand).
+It is an industrial power plug offering safety, durability, and faster charging time because it can draw 16 Amps out of an electric circuit.
 The plug has temperature sensors

 Charging cables usually come with plug-in electric cars.
 They’re easy to use—plug them into a regular household outlet, and no special setup is needed.
 In New Zealand, WorkSafe recommends getting an electrician to install a separate circuit with a Type B RCD for extra safety.
 And don’t forget to follow the safety instructions provided with every EVPower charging cable.